jrichter-usgs/ffmpeg/README.md

 [![Build Status](https://dev.azure.com/video-tools/ffmpeg/_apis/build/status/jrottenberg.ffmpeg)](https://dev.azure.com/video-tools/ffmpeg/_build/latest?definitionId=1)
 [![Docker Automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg?maxAge=2592000?style=plastic)](https://github.com/jrottenberg/ffmpeg/)

-This project prepares a minimalist Docker image with FFmpeg.
+This project prepares a minimalist Docker image with FFmpeg and the rest of the SSTL requirements.
 It compiles FFmpeg from sources following instructions from the [Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide).

-You can install the latest build of this image by running `docker pull jrottenberg/ffmpeg`.
+You can install the latest build of this image by running `docker pull jrichter-usgs/ffmpeg`.

-This image can be used as a base for an encoding farm.
+This image can be used as a base for running SSTL.

 Ubuntu builds
 --------------

-You can use jrottenberg/ffmpeg or jrottenberg/ffmpeg:3.3
+You can use jrichter-usgs/ffmpeg or jrichter-usgs/ffmpeg:3.3
 to get the latest build based on ubuntu.

 Note : I've made ubuntu the default after 3.1